The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

-\textit{4.1.2} $\>$ \textit{Misaligned Incentives in Partner Organizations.} \\ \textit{A) Extra-Role Expectations: }While misalignment of academic incentives poses a challenge to deploying AI4SI projects, POs have their own set of barriers.
-These POs come from various backgrounds, such as non-profits, hospitals, and government agencies operating on limited budgets, with small teams or volunteers juggling multiple responsibilities.
-Collaborating on a long-term AI research project is rarely a part of their formal responsibilities.
-As $P_6$ mentioned: ``\emph{This is a new thing they have to do.
-Their current job does not have this, they aren’t getting paid for this. [...]
-This isn't part of their job description.
-So, they need to be interested in it.}"
+\textit{4.1.2} $\>$ \textit{Misaligned Incentives in Partner Organizations.} \\ \textit{A) Extra-Role Expectations: } While misaligned academic incentives challenge AI4SI deployment, POs face their own barriers.
+Often operating with limited budgets and small teams, including volunteers, POs rarely have the capacity or formal mandate to engage in long-term AI4SI research collaborations.
+As $P_6$ mentioned, ``\emph{this is a new thing they have to do.
+Their current job does not have this; they aren’t getting paid for this. [...]
+This isn't part of their job description.}" Author $A_1$ echoed this sentiment, noting that reliance on unpaid non-profit volunteers across a 12-hour time difference slowed coordination, eventually making several of their AI4SI projects unsustainable.

-Author $A_1$ echoed this sentiment, recalling how coordinating with volunteer staff at a non-profit was especially challenging due to a 12-hour time difference.
-Volunteers contributed outside regular hours and without compensation, especially early on, which led to slower response times throughout the project.
-Eventually, the delays became unsustainable, and the project had to be discontinued.

-\textit{B) Divergent Priorities: }In some cases, the lack of sustained engagement stems from the misalignment between the research focus and the PO's actual priorities, a finding that supplements \cite{Saxena_2025}.
-As $P_5$ observed:
+\textit{B) Divergent Priorities: }In some cases, the lack of sustained engagement stems from misalignment between the research focus and the PO's actual priorities, a finding that supplements \citet{Saxena_2025}.
+As $P_{14}$ mentioned, \textit{``the problem that the technologists think that they're solving may not be the problem that the community has or wants to be solved"}. $P_5$ further added that during the initial phases of a collaboration, when early problem formulation efforts settle on a compromise that is technically solvable but not truly central to the PO's mission, they lack \textit{``the incentive to invest time, energy, and human resources''} required to carry the project through deployment.

-\begin{displayquote} \textit{At the very beginning, we were not able to identify a problem that is truly crucial to the organization that can be solved by AI.
-We found a middle ground, [where] they are interested, but they don't really care that much, and it can be solved by AI. [...]
-And because of this reason, the nonprofit organization don't have the incentive to invest time, energy, and human resources to this project to get it deployed.} -- $P_5$ \end{displayquote}

-Even when it seems like a relevant problem is identified, this disconnect between what constitutes a core problem manifests across various levels in the PO.
-While leadership may express enthusiasm about integrating AI in their systems, the front-line workers may view such tools as irrelevant or even burdensome. $P_4$ shared their experience from a wildlife conservation experience:
+Even when a relevant problem is identified, misalignment over what constitutes a core need can persist across PO levels.
+While leadership may express enthusiasm for integrating AI, front-line workers may view such tools as irrelevant or even burdensome. $P_4$ shared their experience from a wildlife conservation experience: